Birth of Kazi Nazrul Islam

 15th December, 1929

-At the age of thirty, a grand National Civic Reception for Nazrul was held at Albert Hall, Calcutta, organized by the Saogat Sahitya Majlis (Saogat Literary Society).
-Acharya Prafulla Chandra Ray, an eminent Bengali chemist, educator and entrepreneur, presided.
-Netaji Subhas Chandra Bose, the celebrated political leader and freedom fighter, was present as the chief guest.
+At the age of thirty, a grand National Civic Reception for Nazrul was held at Albert Hall, Calcutta (now Kolkata), organized by the Saogat Sahitya Majlis (Saogat Literary Society).
+The programme was presided by the eminent Bengali chemist, educator and entrepreneur, Acharya Prafulla Chandra Ray.
+Netaji Subhas Chandra Bose, the celebrated political leader and freedom fighter, was present as the chief guest at the programme.

 7th May, 1930

 Kazi Nazrul Islam's second son, Arindam Khaled nicknamed Bulbul died.

 Nazrul was arrested on sedition charges.

 British Government punished Nazrul with six months of hard labour imprisonment.

 Kazi Nazrul Islam acted in the film Bhakta Dhruba

 Nazrul in the role of Narad

 Nazrul was associated with the film industry as well as theatre.
 He played the role of Narad (Narad is believed to be ancient India's most travelled sage with the ability to visit distant worlds and realms) in the feature film Bhakta Dhruba.
 He was also the music director of this film.
 Out of eighteen songs used in this film, seventeen were written by Nazrul himself.